LynnHo/Make-Workspace/README.md

    + *do not edit `~/.zshrc`*

-5. manually update (.zshrc is automatically updated every day)
+5. manually update (the workspace is automatically updated every day)

     ```console
     udws